-Gregory L. Hall, MD, is a primary care physician practicing in Cleveland, Ohio for over 20 years.
+Gregory L. Hall, MD, is a primary care physician practicing in Cleveland, Ohio for over 25 years.
 A native Clevelander, he attended Williams College as an undergraduate and the Medical College of Ohio for medical school.
 He completed residency in internal medicine at the Cleveland Clinic.

 Dr. Hall received a governor’s appointment to the Ohio Commission on Minority Health in 2002 and has been Chairman since 2012.
-He also sits on the Cuyahoga County Board of Health which oversees Ohio’s largest county’s broad range of quality driven public health programs and services.
+He also sits on the Cuyahoga County Board of Health which oversees Ohio’s largest county’s broad range of quality-driven programs and services.

 Dr. Hall authored the first book on the health and social issues related to permanent body art and a related health education manual for middle school students.